 I took a spin through their discography and realized I’d heard “Wish I Knew You” in a commercial somewhere, I think, and also from my best friend April’s car.
 Some of their earlier stuff reminded me of the funkier end of Incubus.
 April says they remind her of a blend of the Black Keys and The Avett Brothers.
 Now I’m solidly looking forward to the set.

 On the playlist: Wish I Knew You, Change, Sunny Days, Monster, All My Friends, Next to You, When I Die

 Iz pretty country.
 So much slide guitar, my friends.
 So much.
-That’s not usually my jam but her voice is pretty and reminds me of Martha Wainwright, at times.
-I found myself toe-tapping to her relatable tales of frustration.
+That’s not usually my jam but her voice is pretty and I found myself toe-tapping to her relatable tales of frustration.

 On the playlist: Hurtin’ (On the Bottle), Desperate and Depressed, Tennessee Song, Four Years of Chances